Composition Statistics (skbio.stats.composition)#

 Convert compositional data into log-ratio space to enable subsequent comparison and statistical analysis.

-Perform additive log ratio transformation.
+Perform additive log ratio (ALR) transformation.

-Perform inverse additive log ratio transform.
+Perform inverse additive log ratio (ALR) transform.

-Perform centre log ratio transformation.
+Perform centre log ratio (CLR) transformation.

-Perform inverse centre log ratio transformation.
+Perform inverse centre log ratio (CLR) transformation.

-Perform isometric log ratio transformation.
+Perform isometric log ratio (ILR) transformation.

-Perform inverse isometric log ratio transform.
+Perform inverse isometric log ratio (ILR) transformation.

 Correlation analysis#